EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Belgrade covers the Hungarian election with the intensity of a neighbor sharing a border and a minority.
-N1 Serbia publishes two angles: what Péter Magyar learned from the last man to lose to Orbán — a tactical opposition narrative — and Orbán's call for supporters to mobilize, with the opposition responding 'don't give in to provocations.'
+Belgrade covers the Hungarian elections with the intensity of a neighbor sharing a border and a minority.
+N1 Serbia publishes two angles: what Péter Magyar learned from the last man to lose to Orbán — a tactical opposition narrative — and Orbán's call to supporters to mobilize while the opposition responds 'do not yield to provocations.'
 Serbian coverage is the most locally informed in the pool: Serbia shares Hungary's same dilemmas (between EU and Russia, between democracy and autocracy), and the same Hungarian minority in Vojvodina that votes in both countries.
 What happens in Budapest on Sunday could redefine the balance of power in Belgrade too.

-Geographic proximity amplifying the perceived importance of the vote
+Geographic proximity amplifying perceived importance of the vote

 Discover how another country covers this same story.